 - 80% of employees would choose additional benefits over a pay raise (Harvard Business Review)

-Employees who have and use a rewarding and engaging employee benefits package are less likely to move because they might not get the same benefits at another company.
+Employees who have and use a rewarding and engaging employee benefits package are less likely to switch employer because they might not get the same benefits at another company.

 Furthermore, employees themselves can make savings through their employee benefits package that they might not get anywhere else.
 For example, through shopping cards employees can get discounts on their weekly shop.

 Employee benefits can come in all forms, ranging from health and wellbeing benefits to childcare benefits to discounts on the latest tech.
-There’s a huge range of employee benefit schemes available to companies that they can roll out to their employees.
+There’s a huge range of employee benefit schemes available that companies can roll out to their employees.

 - The Society For HRM found that the average cost-per-hire is £3,223